 Taking the philosopher's perspective, Freiman told me that Cato, the ancient Stoic, allegedly wore unusual clothes (among other things) in order to desensitize himself to social disapproval so he would not be pulled in the wrong direction and could stand up for what was right.
 “In brief,” Freiman said, “if your goal is to enable yourself to endure the discomfort of opposing the crowd, the best strategy is practice.”

 Several professional athletes appear to be doing just that.
 Taking issue with Trump's "locker room talk" defense, they have publicly denounced speaking about women that way.
 Chris Conley of the Kansas City Chiefs has a suggestion: "If that's the talk you hear around you then be the place where change begins," he tweeted.
 "Regardless of this election let's be a better people."

 * To be clear, I am an advocate of free speech.
-I am in no way suggesting that this vulgar and damaging speech should be made illegal.
+I am in no way suggesting that this vulgar speech should be made illegal.